 Introduction

-It is by no means a perfect, but I think it is conceptually sound, and as such, I thought I'd share my technical setup for anyone who finds it interesting or wants to do the same.
+In this post, I will share my technical setup for anyone who finds it interesting or wants to do the same.

 Preliminary Points